 While the Jubilee family grieved for Rudy, it has continued to keep his vision and theatre alive.
 Even though statistics on organizations surviving the loss of a founder are not encouraging, due to the strong community support and goodwill that Jubilee has developed over nearly three decades, the theatre not only carried on but continued to grow.
 The 2005-2006 Season saw a record average attendance of Jubilee performances, record contributed income, and continued critical acclaim including Best Production awards from the Fort Worth Weekly and the Dallas/Fort Worth Theatre Critics Forum.

 Jubilee continues to grow under the current leadership of Managing Director Glenda Thompson and Artist Director Tre Garrett.
-An expansion of the theatre’s creative programming has included the introduction of a Music Series, a Reading Series, and a new educational outreach program.
-Financially, over the past two years, Jubilee’s contributed income has grown 105 percent, alongside a 15 percent growth in ticket revenue.
+An expansion of the theatre’s creative programming has included the introduction of a Music Series, a Reading Series, and an educational outreach program.
+Financially, over the past three years, Jubilee’s contributed income has grown 105 percent, alongside a 47 percent growth in season subscribers and single ticket revenue.
 Increased technical capabilities, including online tickets sales, new lighting technologies, and sound equipment, have all been added to enhance the overall theatre-going experience.
 With a strong financial base, growing audiences, a dedicated Board of Trustees and Staff, and a tradition of artistic integrity, Jubilee has maintained its status as a gem in the Fort Worth cultural and arts scene.
 We hope you will learn more about Jubilee first-hand by visiting the theatre and joining in our celebration of A PROUD HISTORY AND A PROMISING FUTURE.